Symondsbury: History and economy

+Governance

+For elections to the UK parliament, Symondsbury is in the West Dorset constituency.
+As of 2024, the Member of Parliament is Edward Morello of the Liberal Democrats.

+Symondsbury has two-tiers of local government.
+At the lower level, Symondsbury is a civil parish governed by a parish council with 8 members.
+At the upper level, Symondsbury is part of Dorset unitary authority.
+The parish is in the Bridport electoral ward, which elects 3 of the 82 members of Dorset Council.

+Historically, Symondsbury was in Bridport Rural District from 1894 to 1974, and then part of West Dorset district from 1974 to 2019.

 Colmer's Hill

 The main landmark in the village is the distinctive Colmer's Hill, a near-conical sandstone eminence topped by pine trees.
 It is highly visible from the main street in Bridport, and its significance extends back to around the 11th century.
 The hill takes its name from the "Colmer Tenement".
 The family were tenants of the Dukes of Somerset and Earls of Ilchester in the 17th and 18th centuries and the Rev. John Colmer was the rector from 1805–06.

-During World War I 12 Scots Pine trees were planted on the summit by Major W P Colfox MC in memory of 12 local men who were killed in battle, and the hill now forms an iconic subject for artists and photographers.
+During World War I 21 Scots Pine trees were planted on the summit by Major W P Colfox MC in memory of those who had died in battle.
+In 2006, Sir John Colfox planted some additional Monterey Pine.
+The hill now forms an iconic subject for artists and photographers.

 Church

 The parish church of St John the Baptist is in Early English style and cruciform shape, it has a nave, transepts, south porch and square tower with six small bells and a clock.
 The registers date from 1558.
 Records show that the first rector arrived in 1325.
 In the north and south transept there are spyholes, known as squints, through which the congregation could see the priest at the altar.

 The stained glass in a memorial window in the church was designed around 1884 by William Lethaby, who later became Professor of Ornament & Design at the Royal College of Art.